Sophie Christiansen: Honours

+She was appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours for services to disabled sport, promoted to Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to equestrianism, and further promoted to Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to para-equestrianism.

 In 2015 Christiansen won a 'Women of the Future Award'.
-It was the first year that a sports category was included and the judges picked out Christiansen for her ‘ferocious determination to succeed'.
+It was the first year that a sports category was included and the judges picked out Christiansen for her 'ferocious determination to succeed'.

-Appointed Officer of the Order of the British Empire (OBE) in the 2013 New Year Honours for services to equestrianism.

-Appointed Member of the Order of the British Empire (MBE) in the 2009 New Year Honours for services to disabled sport.